VH-EAC. Lockheed L-1049 Constellation. c/n 4606.

 Flight Hostess M. Stewart-Dawson

-Cancelled from Australian Aircraft Register - August 1960
+Cancelled from the Australian Aircraft Register - August 1960

 Aircraft had flown 13,842 hours at time of crash

 VH-EAC.
-Qantas - in the full livery at Burbank Airport, October 1955.
+Qantas - in the standard at the Lockheed Burbank plant, October 1955.